Green Turtles are very common in the water around Pom Pom. You will help protect the eggs and adults.

 • Underwater or land cameras (computers are available to download photos and burn to disc.)

-• Alcohol, snacks, nibbles, personal items, (all available in Semporna)
+• Alcohol, snacks, nibbles, personal items, (all available in town)

-• We recommend Crocs (real or copies) as beach shoes.
+• We recommend Crocs (real or copies) as beach shoes – much cheaper than dive boots in your fins :-).

 Are you ready for the pressure of all the serious conservation work!